IMG_6700 press.jpg

 Selected interviews for THE YEAR OF THE HORSES 2022

 The Year of the Horses was featured on the fantastic long-form literary podcast, “Between the Covers” in a two-hour interview; Shondaland features interview with Courtney about “The Year of the Horses”; the UK’s The Independent interviewed Courtney about honest memoir writing in light of Prince Harry’s SPARE; Courtney explored depression and forgiveness through horseback riding with bookseller icon Roxanne Coady on “Just the Right Book” podcast; WAMC’s Joe Donahue conducted a long “Round Table” interview with Courtney about mental health; bestselling author Nora McInerney had Courtney on Terrible Thanks for Asking to talk about her secret (internal) garden; the United States Polo Association ran a feature on Courtney called “How Horses Heal”; author Annie Hartnett had her on the “Here to Save You Show” about creativity and motherhood; Horse Network Reads had her on for their August segment and “The Equestrian Adventuress” spoke with her also; Shelf Life talks transformational childrens’ birthday parties with Courtney; Polo Lady Magazine ran a feature on Courtney (May 2022) as did Sidelines Magazine ; The Berkshire Edge interviewed Courtney after Roe v Wade was overturned; The Perks of Being a Booklover Podcast featured Courtney talking about the blurring of identities for women caretakers; Aspiring Author did a feature interview on Courtney’s relationship to writing as did Debut Review Podcast on Courtney’s relationship to fear: “In the Weeds” podcast talked to Courtney about how restaurant work helped her as a writer; 1455 Lit Arts interviews Courtney about memoir as a genre; Courtney talks literary citizenship with Lit Hub’s Mira Ptacin; The Mighty Blaze featured an interview with Courtney about mental health and anorexia; “Positive Tension and Unstructured Time” in The Rumpus; Zibby Owens/ Mom’s Don’t Have Time to Read Books (May 2022) ; Full Stop Magazine (May 2022).
 “The Lonely Writer’s Podcast” talking about the horror of the platform (March 2022) 7am novelist had Courtney on to talk about giving characters attitude.
 For “War Stories from the Womb” Courtney talked about her circuitous path to motherhood, and her miscarriage experience.
 For Horse Illustrated’s “Barn Banter” podcast, she talked riding in an aging body, chestnut mares, and fear.
 On “Freelance Writing Direct” Courtney talks about managing your mental health as a writer, and on DIY MFA, she discusses genre hopping, process, and time management with host Lori Walker.
 On “Some Things Considered” with Sean Murphy, Courtney discusses the secret sides to publishing memoir and on the “Writing Your Resilience” podcast, she speaks with Lisa Cooper Ellison about the true meaning of success.
 Paul Zakrzewski had Courtney on “The Book I Had to Write” to discuss why it’s so hard, currently, to get representation for memoir.
+She then went on Literary Prospects to discuss all things publication.
+On Connecticut Public radio, Colin McEnroe interviewed Courtney about epigraphs.

 Selected interviews for BEFORE AND AFTER THE BOOK DEAL 2020 (press below)